 Oh Really?
 Yep, the most awkward recipe I think I’ve ever made is HERE!
-And I made these Floating Islands Desserts more than once because the elements poached meringue, creme anglaise, and spun sugar are not easy!
+And I made these Floating Islands Desserts more than once because the elements of poached meringue, creme Anglaise, and spun sugar are not easy!

 Who in their right mind poaches meringue?
 Then nestles it in a pool of pourable custard.
 And makes spun sugar in their home kitchen to put on the top?
 You’ve got to be a certain kind of dedication to make this crazy 60s throwback dessert.

 If you’re in the Bake-Along you ARE my kinda crazy!
 Because we’re dropping THIS technical bake on the group today!
 The choices for our bake this week were:

 - Signature Bake: Trifle